TejasBudhe/GitHubWorkshop/README.md

 # GitHubWorkshop
-This is repository to be used in SE Git and GitHub workshop
+This is the repository that is to be used in SE Git and GitHub Workshop

 1> Fork this repo into your account